 Charge information by itself is not useful in order to determine how much you ultimately may need to pay or to compare the amount you may owe across hospitals.
 Discounts and fee schedules are used to determine how much private insurance companies pay and may vary from hospital to hospital.
 These amounts create what is referred to as an allowed amount which is then used by your insurance company to determine how much you may owe.

 How can I get an estimate for a specific procedure?

 Cleveland Clinic provides estimates to patients who would like to understand their potential out of pocket expense for upcoming services.
 Keep in mind that this is only an estimate and the actual out of pocket amount may vary based on when the estimate was run compared with the status of your benefits, the actual service performed, and any complications that may arise.

 For many services, estimates are provided proactively at the time you schedule your appointment.
 You also may ask a patient financial advocate for an estimate.

-Self-service estimates for Akron General is under development and will be available soon.
-Call a patient financial advocate at 330.344.6924 for an Akron General estimate.
+Please note: Self-service estimates for Indian River Hospital is under development and will be available soon.

 - Minimum is the lowest amount paid to the hospital for a given procedure or service during the period surveyed.